tomchen-stripe/mcp-server-prototype/README.md

 ### results

 Manual testing:

-✅ `update the prices of all my products to be 10 dollars more than they are` (5-6 step workflow):
+✅ Prompt: `update the prices of all my products to be 10 dollars more than they are` (5-6 step workflow):
 - [sample output](https://gist.github.com/tomchen-stripe/979642e8ff35a0299e7e675b597bfe48)

-[Next steps](#further-areas-of-investigation-for-this-approach) are to run more evals for this approach.
+Next steps are to run more evals for this approach.

 ### using with claude code (laptop or devbox)